Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * 😞 = Fails to understand and adopt beneficial
     practices,
-    such as labeling commits, working efficiently and utilizing resources to assist in problem solving.
+    such as labeling commits, working efficiently and utilizing resources to assist in problem solving
-  * 😕 = Adopts a few good practices, but does not understand why they are beneficial and fails to adopt others.
+  * 😕 = Adopts a few good practices, but does not understand why they are beneficial and fails to adopt others
-  * 😐 = Understands all best practices at hand, but struggles to adopt all of them.
+  * 😐 = Understands all best practices at hand, but struggles to adopt all of them
   * 😃 = Understands and adopts all best practices.
   * 😎 = Understands and adopts all best practices,
-    while guiding others to do the same.
+    while guiding others to do the same

 ### Group